 Poor Weather Conditions

 Truck drivers in Florida often have to battle stormy, windy, and sometimes downright dangerous weather conditions when driving moving trucks.
 An inexperienced driver operating a moving van truck in poor weather can be a recipe for highway accidents.

 Drivers of large moving vans may simply not see smaller cars in blind spots.
 If a truck wants to move to another lane, the truck should signal and move after ensuring that no cars are in the blind spot.
 Moving without a mirror check can lead to a serious crash.

 A Winter Park moving van accident lawyer from the Law Offices of Anidjar & Levine can support you or your loved one if you’ve suffered serious injuries in a collision with a truck driver.
-Call a member of our legal team today at 1-800-747-3733 for more information on your potential claim.
+Call a member of our legal team today for more information on your potential claim.

 Truck Accidents in Florida

 The National Highway Traffic Safety Administration’s (NHTSA) traffic statistics sheet shows that traffic crashes involving over 530,000 large trucks occurred in 2018, according to police-reported records.
 During the same year, an estimated 151,000 people suffered injuries in crashes with large trucks.
 From that number, more than 4,950 people died as a result of these traumatic collisions.